BrandWest/100DaysOf.../100DaysOfKubernetes/README.md

 ### Daily Progress

 Throughout this journey, I will document my daily progress, challenges faced, and the skills acquired.
-Each day, I will strive to achieve specific milestones that contribute to my overarching goals.
+Each day, I will strive to achieve specific milestones that contribute to my overarching goals

 ### Daily Tracker